 Travel expenses that are identified in advance, such as airfare or registration fees, can be paid directly by the Institute and charged to the appropriate expense account.

 To request reimbursement of out-of-pocket travel expenses, a travel voucher with supporting documentation and original receipts should be forwarded to Accounts Payable within one month of return.
 The travel voucher is available in a pdf version.
 The dates and purpose of travel should be noted clearly on the voucher.
 A record of expenses incurred by the individual while traveling should be maintained and documented by original receipts.
 Current exchange rates for foreign denominations can be obtained from the Classic 164 Currency Converter.

 Mileage for use of one's personal vehicle will be reimbursed at the current government approved rate.
-Mileage is calculated from one's place of business to the destination.
-Mileage from home is considered commuting and is not reimbursable.
+Mileage is calculated from one's place of business to the destination, if departing from IAS.
+If leaving from home and the mileage is greater than commuting to IAS, the difference in miles is reimbursable.
+If leaving from home and the the mileage is less than one's normal commute to work, the mileage is not reimbursable.
+Mileage from one's home to one's workplaces is considered commutation and is not reimbursable.
 The current mileage rate is available at the U.S. General Services Administration.
 Documentation of miles driven must be submitted with the reimbursement request (i.e. Mapquest, etc).

 Invoices for such items should be forwarded to the Accounts Payable Office for processing in the following format: